Aniketsharan/To-Do-List-Project/README.md

 allows users to manage their tasks efficiently.This project provides users with basic functionalities to add, view, mark tasks as completed, and remove tasks from the list, all through a console-based interface.
 # KEY features
 1. Task Input: Users can input tasks they want to add to the list.
 2. Add Task: Functionality to add tasks to the list.
 3. View Tasks: Display the list of tasks with their status (completed or pending).
 4. Mark Task as Completed: Option to mark tasks as completed.
 5. Remove Task: Ability to remove tasks from the list.
+# Technologies Used
+1. Programming Language: C++
+2. Data Structures: Vector for storing tasks
+3. Console I/O: Input and output handling for user interaction